 - Store carefully: Store silk garments in a cool, dry place away from direct sunlight.
 Use padded hangers to prevent creases, and avoid storing silk in plastic bags, which can trap moisture and cause mildew.

-By following these tips, you can ensure that your silk garments and accessories remain beautiful and cherished for years to come.
+By following these tips, you can confirm that your silk garments and accessories remain beautiful and cherished for years to come.

 FAQ: Unraveling Common Questions About Silk